zencart/documentation/content/user/first_steps/hosting.md

 VPS is more expensive but more secure and provides greater flexibility.

-Hosting accounts also offer different technology stacks.
-The Zen Cart project recommends Linux with Apache (or Linux with Nginx), **not** Windows IIS.
+Hosting accounts also offer different OS versions.
+The Zen Cart project recommends Linux with Apache (or Linux with Nginx), **not** Windows with IIS.

 Most users will want a hosting account that offers a Control Panel, such as CPanel.
 The control panel gives you easy access to the underlying